draeger-lab/TFpredict/README.md

 ------------

   Download the JAR file TFPredict from https://github.com/draeger-lab/TFpredict/releases and also the example file [test_seq.fasta](test_seq.fasta).

+  You can also clone this repository and build a new snapshot release using the `ant` script shipped with this project by executing the following command:

+    ant jar_incl-lib

   TFpredict is completely implemented in Java and provided as a runnable JAR file.
 All platforms (Windows, Mac, Linux) are supported provided that Java (JDK 1.6 or later) and BLAST (NCBI BLAST 2.2.27+ or later) is installed.